JoshM435/ACTCW2/README.md

 Python Dependencies;

 Q1:Kagglehub, OpenCV, Matplotlib, NumPy.
 See Dependencies for versions.
-Random, os, ast, Do not have versions.
+Random, os, ast, Do not have versions in Colab.

-Q2:
+Q2:Kagglehub, pandas, tensorflow, matplotlib, torch, torchvision, NumPy, Pillow (PIL).
+See Dependencies for versions.
+Random, os, ast do not have versions in Colab.

 Q3: